LaylBongers/damage-report/docs/src/Trenches/Goal 1.md

 # Goal 1
-Use Trenches to improve and guide Cobalt development to the point where it can be used to create a small game.
+Use Trenches to improve and guide Calcium development to the point where it can be used to create a small game.

 ## Required Tasks